 WebAssembly is intermediate code that needs to be compiled in the browser.
 We use various advanced techniques to improve performance.
-See our blog post, Optimizing WebAssembly Startup Time, for more on this.
+See the Optimizing WebAssembly Startup Time blog post for more on this.
 Additionally, you can use our Real-World WebAssembly Benchmark to test the performance of your browser and OS.

-In 2017, all browsers started supporting WebAssembly (see WebAssembly: A New Hope), and 2018 is where it’s going to be really fast.
+In 2017, all browsers started supporting WebAssembly (see WebAssembly: A New Hope), and since 2018 it’s been getting really fast.